Loveland Ski Area Snowboarding

 West of Denver near Georgetown, the Loveland ski area has 93 runs spread over 1,800 acres that are served by 9 lifts with a maximum vertical descent of 2,210 feet.
-Loveland Ski Area is located right along the continental divide with the highest lift serviced terrain in the country toping out at 12,700 feet.
-There are several amazing runs to hike to in an additional 100 acres with an elevation topping out at 13,010 feet.
+Located right along the Continental Divide, Loveland Ski Area has the highest lift-serviced terrain in the country toping out at 12,700 feet and has an amazing 420 inches of snowfall annually.
+The runs have a range of difficulty from 17% easy to 42% intermediate to 41% difficult.
+There are several amazing snowboarding runs to hike to in an additional 100 acres with an elevation topping out at 13,010 feet.
 Loveland is usually the first resort to open in the country.

-For snowboarding steep bowls and chutes, head up to Chair 9 to explore 400 acres of extreme terrain.
+For snowboarding the best steep bowls and chutes at Loveland, head up to Chair 9 to explore 400 acres of extreme terrain.
 Definitely check out the cornice-guared run called Wild Child, which drops steeply at over 50 degrees.
 To reach Wild Child from Chair 9, traverse skier right heading to the south for 10 minutes.